binh-ngo/react-portfolio/README.md

 ## Description

   This is my professional portfolio that includes multiple sections: About, Projects, Resume, Blogs, and Contact.
+  Please feel free to check it out at [binhngo.me](http://binhngo.me)

 ![badge](https://img.shields.io/badge/license--blue)